klausbayrhammer/poker-croupier/README.md

 We try to provide the folding player (a player that folds or checks under all conditions) for as many languages as we can.
 Each of them is in a separate git repository, so that participants can simply fork them, and start working on their algorithms right away.
 Please check out the [Player API documentation](https://github.com/lean-poker/poker-croupier/wiki/Player-API) for the details.

 There is also a ranking service.
 Players are welcome to use it.
-See the [Rainman service](https://github.com/lean-poker/rainman) for details.
+See the [Rain Man service](https://github.com/lean-poker/rainman) for details.

 Currently supported languages:
 - [Clojure](https://github.com/lean-poker/poker-player-clojure)